sensu/sensu-docs/content/sensu-go/6.5/api/core/silenced.md

   "begin": 1542671205
 }' \
 http://127.0.0.1:8080/api/core/v2/namespaces/default/silenced

-HTTP/1.1 201 Created
 {{< /code >}}

+The request will return a successful `HTTP/1.1 201 Created` response.

-Here's another example that shows an HTTP POST request to the `/silenced` API endpoint to create the silencing entry `*:http`, which will create a silence for any event with the check name `http`, regardless of the originating entities’ subscriptions.
+Here's another example that shows an HTTP POST request to the `/silenced` API endpoint to create the silencing entry `*:http`, which will create a silence for any event with the check name `http`, regardless of the originating entities’ subscriptions:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X POST \